bengtj100/stacky-lang/doc/Reference.md

 Read a line from *standard input* and store it on the stack as a string.
 To notify the user it prints the prompt "? ".
 This is equivalent to `"? " prompt`.

+If an IO error occurs, an error will be thrown.

 ```
 input : [ <] ---> [ line:string <]
 ```